Summary

 - an angel (an individual investor without a TV show),

 the only story that gets funded is the one with the business plan, patent protection, revenues and a realistically optimistic team that listens, understands, and knows their business.
-The ability to fund your business comes down to you having the answers the potential investor wants answered.
+The ability to fund your business comes down to having the answers the potential investor wants.

-I’ve had my clients watch episodes of the various reality investment shows to get them to understand what investors want.
+I’ve had my clients watch episodes of various reality investment shows to help them understand what investors want.
 Some of them get it.
 Others still think the rules don’t apply to them.

-If you have done your homework, put your business in order, you can fly through the due diligence and deal making process.
+If you have done your homework and put your business in order, you can fly through the due diligence and deal-making process.
 So what does the savvy business or inventor need to do:

 - Protect that concept where possible.